Experimental measurement of quantum first-passage-time distributions

+Additional quantum properties such as the (anti-) Zeno effect~\cite{Brownian_Motion_Zeno_anti_zeno_PRL} make general Quantum-First-Passage-Time Distributions (QFPTDs) richer than their classical counterpart, and place them at the interface of quantum and classical mechanics.
+We note that the classical analogue of this problem is both non-trivial and subtle due to the multi-dimensional boundary condition~\cite{Hanggi_classical_FPT}.

-Measurements at regular intervals (stroboscopic) have become an accepted method of interpreting the problem of QFPTDs~\cite{Kessler_PRL}, although measurements at random intervals~\cite{Kessler_first_detection_random} and continuous measurements of open quantum systems~\cite{kewmingFPT} have been investigated.
-Furthermore, since time is not a self-adjoint operator, QFPTDs are ambiguously defined in the continuous measurement limit~\cite{Friedman_PRE, Stovneng_quantum_time, Leavens_quantum_time}.
+Measurements at regular intervals (stroboscopic) have become an accepted method of interpreting the problem of QFPTDs~\cite{Kessler_PRL}, although measurements at random intervals~\cite{Kessler_first_detection_random} and continuous measurements of open quantum systems~\cite{kewmingFPT} have also been investigated.
+Since time is not a self-adjoint operator, QFPTDs are ambiguously defined in the continuous measurement limit~\cite{Friedman_PRE, Stovneng_quantum_time, Leavens_quantum_time}.
 This ambiguity highlights the need for experimental validation of newly obtained theoretical results—among them, the exotic predictions of spin-dependent arrival times~\cite{das_quantum_time_Nature, das_quantum_time_PRA, das_quantum_time_PRA_II}.
-The development of experimental QFPTD methods has potential to further our understanding of analytically challenging quantum search algorithms with known exponential speedup and support their possible implementation~\cite{quantum_walk_search_7}.
-We expect that QFPTDs can be used for precision measurement as repeatedly monitored quantum systems offer sensing advantages, notably through quantum hindsight effects~\cite{trajectory_sensing_1, trajectory_sensing_2, trajectory_sensing_3}.
-Trapped-atomic ions are an ideal platform for experimental QFPTD measurements.
-Their prominence in quantum information processing has led to the development of a variety of coherent~\cite{Wineland_Monroe_RevModPhys} and incoherent~\cite{Turchette_engineered_reservoir} control techniques that can be leveraged to simulate a broad variety of QFPTDs.